 With around 360,000 annual visitors, the nature reserve needs a larger facility to engage with people, as well as decent office space and storage for staff and volunteers.

 What educational facilities will be provided?

 An important improvement will be flexible space for school parties and other educational groups.
 This will include separate toilet facilities and storage.
 For some time, reserve staff have been developing learning areas in four main habitats close to the Discovery Centre, where students will have direct contact with wildlife.
 This space can also accommodate meetings and lectures.
 Exhibitions will explain the importance of the reserve to all visitors.

 What are the timescales?

 - Construction commenced mid March 2019.
-The building should be up and running in late 2019.

 - The formal opening of the building is planned for April 2020, the 50th Anniversary of the Nature Reserve.

 Why at this location?